 For decades, Roswell has been America's No. 1 UFO conspiracy-baiting attraction.
 However, a mysterious plot of land in Utah has started to attract much of the same kind of attention.
 Dugway Proving Ground is a monstrously big military facility - over 800,000 acres worth of ground if you include the Utah Test and Training Range next door.

-It was founded during the second World War for biological and chemical weapons experiments, some of the details of which have only recently been released to the public.
-The director of Dugway's West Desert Test Center, Ryan Harris, told FOX 13 News in 2016 that "throughout the history of Dugway, it has evolved to what we currently do which is defensive chemical, biological and some radiological and explosive defense materials to ensure they meet war fighter specifications."
+It was founded during WWII for biological and chemical weapons experiments, some of the details of which have only recently been released to the public.
+The director of Dugway's West Desert Test Center, Ryan Harris, told FOX 13 News in 2016 that "throughout the history of Dugway, it has evolved to what we currently do which is defensive chemical, biological and some radiological and explosive defense materials."

-Thousands Of Sheep Died Near Dugway in 1968
+Thousands Of Sheep Perished Near Dugway In 1968

 One of the most well-known creepy things connected to Dugway is the dead sheep incident.
 In 1968, testing for a chemical weapon called "VX" got out of hand.
 Considering the test was done in the air with planes spitting out drops of the nerve agent into the wind, the risks seem obvious in retrospect.